Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 <br />

 ## Data Modelling
-No modelling was required since we need just a table for the analysis.
+No modelling was required since we had just one table for this analysis.
 <br />
 <br />